henryikoh/HenryIkoh/content/articles/product discovery.md

 ---
-title: The Best Product Discovery guide for building an MVP
+title: The Best Product Discovery guide for building a Saas MVP
-description: I recently read an article by Balaji S. Srinivasan on How to start a new country and this article touched on a lot of things I've been thinking about but haven't really put into words.
-So I hope to share my thoughts on the idea of building a new country.
+description: Learn how to build a SaaS MVP to validate your ideas and promote your product with this free product discovery workshop
-cover: /country.png
+cover: /ship.jpg
 alt:
-tag: ['featured']
+tag: ['Product workshop']
-createdAt: Dec 16 2021
+createdAt: Feb 16 2024
 ---